FreedomBen/breakout71/Readme.md

 - [jaceys] Move the restart button out of the menu, so that it is more easily accessible (will allow user to choose starting perk instead)
 - colored coins only (coins should be of the color of the ball to count, otherwise what ? i'd rather avoid negative points)
 - coins avoid ball of different color (pointless)
-- [colin] wormhole - the puck sometimes don't bounce the ball back up but teleports it to the top of the screen as if it fell through from bottom to top. higher levels reduce the times it takes to reload that effect (not sure how that to word that in 1 setence)
+- [colin] wormhole - the paddle sometimes don't bounce the ball back up but teleports it to the top of the screen as if it fell through from bottom to top. higher levels reduce the times it takes to reload that effect (not sure how that to word that in 1 setence)
-- [colin] Mental charge - the puck is divided into two smaller pucks, then 3 smaller ones at lvl 2 : what's the point ?
+- [colin] Mental charge - the paddle is divided into two smaller paddles, then 3 smaller ones at lvl 2 : what's the point ?
 - [colin] sturdy ball - does more damage to bricks, to conter sturdy bricks :that's pierce now
-- [colin] plot - plot the ball's trajectory as you position your puck : too hard when you add other perks
+- [colin] plot - plot the ball's trajectory as you position your paddle : too hard when you add other perks
 - [colin] piggy bank - bricks absorb coins that fall onto it, and release them back as they are broken, with added value : equivalent to Asceticism
 - [colin] ball coins - coins share the same physics as coins and bounce on walls and bricks : really hard to balance with speeds and all
 - non brick-shaped bricks, tilted bricks,moving blocks : very difficult because of engine optimisations